How Outdoor Outfitters Arc’Teryx Elevated their Marketing Budgets & Performance with Allocadia

 “We can easily and efficiently relocate spend.
 No more scrutinizing spreadsheets.”

 – Suzanne Blankenstein, Channel Marketing, Arc’teryx

-Arc’teryx is an outdoor equipment company headquartered in Vancouver, British Columbia, that develops innovative climbing, skiing and alpine products.
-They have an impressive team of 50 marketers across 6 teams and all Arc’Teryx products are designed & engineered at the company’s facilities in North Vancouver, British Columbia.
+Arc’teryx is an outdoor equipment company headquartered in Vancouver, British Columbia, that develops innovative climbing, skiing, and alpine products.
+They have an impressive team of 50 marketers across 6 teams and all Arc’Teryx products are designed and engineered at the company’s facilities in North Vancouver, British Columbia.

 The marketing budget was treated as a lump sum, which was then siloed into departments.
 The specific teams had no visibility into their spending.
 A lot of line items were often miscategorized or missing.
 And, since the budget was managed in spreadsheets, the teams couldn’t report on spending through multiple dimensions.
 Getting a real-time view of forecasted spend versus actual spend to share with leadership was next to impossible.